kazurayam/VisualInspectionTutorial/docs/index.md

                     material.getMetadata().get("URL.protocol"));
             assertEquals("kazurayam.github.io",
                     material.getMetadata().get("URL.host"));        // (15)
-            assertEquals("/materialstore/images/tutorial/03_apple.png",
+            assertEquals("/materialstore-tutorial/images/tutorial/03_apple.png",
                     material.getMetadata().get("URL.path"));
             assertEquals("01", material.getMetadata().get("step"));
         }
     }

-At the line (10), we create an instance of `java.net.URL` with a String argument "<https://kazurayam.github.io/materialstore/images/tutorial/03_apple.png>".
+At the line (10), we create an instance of `java.net.URL` with a String argument "<https://kazurayam.github.io/materialstore-tutorial/images/tutorial/03_apple.png>".
 You can click this URL to see the image yourself.
 You should see an apple.

-I create a helper class named `my.sample.SharedMethod` with a method `createURL(String)` that instanciate an instance of `URL`.
+I create a helper class named `my.sample.SharedMethod` with a method `createURL(String)` that instantiate an instance of `URL`.

 **createURL(String)**

-        public static final URL createURL(String urlString) throws MaterialstoreException {
+        public static URL createURL(String urlString) throws MaterialstoreException {
             try {
                 return new URL(urlString);
             } catch (MalformedURLException e) {
                 throw new MaterialstoreException(e);
             }
+        }

 At the statement (11) we get access to the URL.
-We will effectively download a PNG image file from the URL and obtain a large byte array.
+We will effectively download a PNG image file from the URL and obtain a large array of bytes.
 The `downloadURL(URL)` method of `SharedMethods` class implements this processing: converting a URL to an array of bytes.

 **downloadUrl(URL)**

-        public static final byte[] downloadUrl(URL toDownload) {
+        public static byte[] downloadUrl(URL toDownload) {
             ByteArrayOutputStream outputStream = new ByteArrayOutputStream();
             try {
                 byte[] chunk = new byte[4096];